akashcoderr/Datastructure_and_algorithm/README.md

-# Datastructure_and_algorithm
+# Datastructure
-data structure and algorithm in python , java and c language
+data structure in python , java and c language